bazelbuild/bazel-watcher/README.md

 ### Termination

-SIGKILL is used by default to kill the subprocess during restart or exit of ibazel.
-This signal may be changed to any of your choosing.
-Adding a flag `--signal=SIGTERM` would make ibazel to use SIGTERM instead of SIGKILL.
-Some run types, like running a Docker image, might require using signal like SIGTERM to shutdown properly.
-The signal flag is not supported on Windows.

-Ibazel will exit on its own when a bazel query fails, but it will stay alive when a build, test, or run fails.
+SIGINT has to be sent twice to kill ibazel: once to terminate the subprocess, and the second time for ibazel itself.
+Also, ibazel will exit on its own when a bazel query fails, but it will stay alive when a build, test, or run fails.
 We use an exit code of 3 for a signal termination, and 4 for a query failure.
 These codes are not an API and may change at any point.

 ### What about the `--watchfs` flag?